jaymoneyjay/settlers/README.md

 # settlers
+WORK IN PROGRESS.
 Go implementation of the game settlers of catan